 - Sensitivity toward the preferences and wishes of others

 - Socializing skills

-- Team Building and strong at building trust
+- Being good at team building and at building trust

 - Tolerance and respect for team members

 It all starts with self-awareness.
 Simply by reading this article, you’re already going to be more aware of your interpersonal skills going forward.

 From now on, whenever you’re in a group setting or a situation that involves discussion, emotion, decisions, and human interaction, pay close attention to your behavior and also to how others perceive or react to your behavior.

 Repeat this process for a while until you have a solid understanding of how you behave in interpersonal settings.